Flux-Crypto/Flux/README.md

 # Aurora

-Making crypto finances accessible for businesses
+Making crypto finances accessible for businesses.

 ## Services and Technologies